jakeheis/Flock/README.md

 flock tools:swift           # Installs Swift using swiftenv
 ```

+See [Permissions](#permissions) for information regarding which user these tasks should be executed as on the server.

 ### config/deploy/FlockDependencies.json
 This file contains your Flock dependencies.
 To start this only contains `Flock` itself, but if you want to use third party tasks you can add their repositories here.
 You specify the repository's URL and version (there are three ways to specify version):
 ```json